sharktankful/FlappyBird_AI/README.md

 4. Run the following command which will not only create the virtual enviorment but also install the dependencies from the pipfiles: ```pipenv shell```

-5. Navigate to the main.py file and run the code to start the game!
+5. Run the main.py file to start the game!

 6. If your want to exit the virtual enviornment made by pipenv, just run the command ```exit``` to exit.
 To start the enviornment again, run the command ```pipenv shell```